 Since our inception, we have incurred significant losses on an aggregate basis.
-Our net loss was \$4.0 million and \$110.2 million for the three and nine months ended September 30, 2022, and \$37.1 million, \$53.5 million and \$28.1 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-Our accumulated deficit was \$291.4 million and \$181.1 million as of September 30, 2022 and December 31, 2021, respectively.
-We have not generated any revenue to date from sales of any drugs and have financed our operations principally through private placements of our preferred stock and the net proceeds received from the initial public offering (IPO) of our common stock.
+Our net loss was \$7.6 million for the six months ended June 30, 2023, and \$112.7 million, \$37.1 million and \$53.5 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+Our accumulated deficit was \$301.4 million and \$293.8 million as of June 30, 2023 and December 31, 2022, respectively.
+We have not generated any commercial revenue to date from sales of any drugs and have financed our operations principally through private placements of our preferred stock and the net proceeds received from the initial public offering (IPO) of our common stock.
 We have devoted substantially all of our efforts to research and development.
-We expect that our lead product candidate, ATRN-119, which we acquired in connection with the acquisition of Atrin Pharmaceuticals, Inc. (the "Merger"), will be in clinical development in the second half of 2022.
-One of our other product candidates, eprenetapopt or APR-246, has been tested in clinical trials for solid tumors and hematologic malignancies.
-A second generation compound, APR-548, also entered clinical development.
-However, in connection with our eprenetapopt program, we announced in December 2020 that our pivotal Phase 3 trial failed to meet its predefined primary endpoint of complete remission (CR) rate.
-Given these results, FDA feedback and the costs of continuing the p53 reactivator development programs, we have shifted the primary focus of our activities to the assets acquired in Merger.
+We expect that our lead product candidate, ATRN-119, which we acquired in connection with the acquisition of Atrin Pharmaceuticals, Inc. is currently in clinical development.
 We expect that it will be several years, if ever, before we have any product candidates ready for commercialization.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.